person-al/person-al.github.io/_posts/2021-07-03-🌱-calculating-the-wealth-distribution-of-bitcoin.md

 > We can derive that around 2% of network entities control 71.5% of all Bitcoin.[^2]

-Amusingly our estimate is somewhere in the middle: 2-4% of addresses hold 80-90% of the BTC.
+It's nice to see that our estimate is somewhere in the middle: 2-4% of addresses hold 80-90% of the BTC.
+This suggests that we're not missing something major in our analysis above.

 [^2]: It's incredible to me that they've titled this article "No, Bitcoin Ownership is not Highly Concentrated" when their resulting estimation is that 2% of entities hold 70% of existing BTC.
 That, uh, still sounds _incredibly concentrated_, Glassnode.
 Again, in the US the Top 10% owns 69% of the wealth and it's arguably tearing our country apart.